samumei/rifreg/README.md

 to ‘Unconditional Quantile Regressions’.” *Econometrica Supplemental Material*, 77.

-Rios-Avila, Fernando (2020): “Recentered influence functions (RIFs) in
+Rios-Avila, Fernando.
+2020.
+“Recentered influence functions (RIFs) in
 Stata: RIF regression and RIF decomposition.” *The Stata Journal* 20(1):
 51-94.

-Rothe, Christoph (2015): “Decomposing the Composition Effect.
+Rothe, Christoph.
+2015.
+“Decomposing the Composition Effect.
 The Role of Covariates in Determining Between-Group Differences in Economic Outcomes.” *Journal of Business & Economic Statistics* 33(3): 323-337.